sperfu/findGSE_X/README.md

 ## Step 2: Run findGSEP.

-## Instructions for installing and running findGSEP package
+## 2.1 Instructions for installing findGSEP:

 ### Get the released version from CRAN: